rombrew/phobia/doc/HardwareDesign.md

 ## Hardware

-We have a three-phase Voltage Source Inverter (VSI) which consists of six field-effect transistors (FET).
+We have a three-phase Voltage Source Inverter (VSI) which consists of at least six metal–oxide–semiconductor field-effect transistors (MOSFET).
 The voltage at each of the output terminals is measured.
-Phase current A and B (optionally C) is measured.
-The output terminals are connected to the motor.
+Phase current A and B (optionally
+C) is measured.
+The output terminals are connected to the machine.

 	  (VCC) >---+--------+---------+---------+
 	            |        |         |         |